 3. Consider Notifying All Tenants.

-One tenant whose unit was spared told Valloton that he would rather have learned about the burglaries from management than the local news.
-Now, Valloton is reconsidering his policy of informing only those tenants whose units were broken into.
+One tenant whose unit was spared told Vallotton that he would rather have learned about the burglaries from management than the local news.
+Now, Vallotton is reconsidering his policy of informing only those tenants whose units were broken into.

 “My previous thinking was, ‘You were not affected, so why alarm you?’” he said.